SNTSVV/SAFE/README.md

 ### SAFE requires the following tools:
-- Java 1.8.0.241
+- Java 1.8.0.241 (Dependencies: see the file SAFE/pom.xml)
-- R 3.6.2 or above (required libraries: MASS, dplyr, MLmetrics, randomForest, nloptr, stringr, effsize, scales, ggplot2, gridExtra)
+- R 3.6.2 or above (Dependencies: see the file scripts/graphs/requirements.R)
-- Python 3.6.8 or above (required libraries: tqdm)
+- Python 3.6.8 or above (Dependencies: tqdm)

 ### Folders and files description